Note

 Export the manifest from Copilot Studio

-Once you're ready to test the agent in the Microsoft Teams or Microsoft 365 Copilot client in another tenant, the agent needs to be available in the second tenant.
-For testing, the agent needs to be sideloaded into another tenant either by a MAC admin or a user who has the permissions to sideload the agent in their client (granted by a MAC admin in the second tenant).
+When you're ready to test the agent in the Microsoft Teams or Microsoft 365 Copilot client in another tenant, you need to make the agent available in the second tenant.
+For testing, a MAC admin or a user with permissions to sideload the agent in their client (granted by a MAC admin in the second tenant) must sideload the agent into the other tenant.

-Host tenant access can be restricted via the Power Platform Admin Center tenant isolation policy by adding your test client tenant information when you're testing across your own specific tenants and you move through the application lifecycle management process.
+You can restrict host tenant access by using the Power Platform Admin Center tenant isolation policy.
+Add your test client tenant information when you're testing across your own specific tenants and moving through the application lifecycle management process.

 To export the manifest .ZIP file, go to Channels in Copilot Studio, select the Teams and Microsoft 365 Copilot channel, and then select Edit Details.